Chapter 5 - Playing the Game

 RECALL

-Make an INTELLECT roll as your hero attempts to recall information about a given topic.
-The number of successes indicate the depth of knowledge recalled, as indicated by the following table.
+Make a general INTELLECT roll as your hero attempts to recall information about a given topic.
+The number of successes indicate the depth of knowledge recalled.

 REPOSITION